 Against a shifting regulatory landscape, the distinction between hemp and other forms of cannabis is fast becoming moot.
 American horticulturists are successfully breeding high-resin cannabis varietals that satisfy the Farm Bill’s criteria for hemp – with THC measuring below 0.3 percent and double-digit CBD levels by dry weight.

 In other words, farmers are now growing high resin cannabis (“marijuana”) with less than 0.3 percent THC.
 If that sounds a bit confusing, that’s because it is a bit confusing.
 But this much is clear: If grown, extracted and processed well, these CBD-rich plants qualify as good starter material for manufacturing CBD oil for medicinal and personal use.

 Project CBD director Martin A. Lee is the author of Smoke Signals: A Social History of Marijuana – Medical, Recreational and Scientific.

 Copyright, Project CBD.
 May not be reprinted without permission.

 The verdict is in: Cannabis law is a lot wackier than the weed.

 How will botanical CBD be regulated when cannabidiol is approved as a pharmaceutical?

-Industrial hemp oil marketers tried to put a positive spin on the Food and Drug Administration’s recent slap-down of companies that pitch CBD products as legal in all 50 states.
+Industrial hemp oil marketers tried to put a positive spin on the FDA’s recent slap-down of companies that claim CBD products are legal in all 50 states.
 In late February and early March, the FDA sent warning letters to 11 companies.